 The Company determined the fair value of ordinary shares based on valuations performed with assistance from American Appraisal.
-In accordance with ASC 470-20, Debt, Debt with Conversion and Other Options (Pre-Codification: EITF 98-5, Accounting for Convertible Securities with Beneficial Conversion Features or Contingently Adjustable Conversion Ratios), if the intrinsic value of the beneficial conversion feature is greater than the proceeds allocated to the Preferred Shares, the amount of discount assigned to the beneficial conversion feature is limited to the amount of the proceeds allocated to the Preferred Shares.
+In accordance with ASC subtopic 470-20, Debt, Debt with Conversion and Other Options, if the intrinsic value of the beneficial conversion feature is greater than the proceeds allocated to the Preferred Shares, the amount of discount assigned to the beneficial conversion feature is limited to the amount of the proceeds allocated to the Preferred Shares.
 The cumulative preferred dividends were recorded as a reduction of income available to ordinary shareholders.